mebtte/docker/frp/readme.md

 # frp

 A docker image for [frp](https://github.com/fatedier/frp) including frps and frpc.
-There is a [github action](https://github.com/mebtte/docker/actions/workflows/frp.yaml) to check frp update and rebuild image if update exist daily.
+There is a [github action](https://github.com/mebtte/docker/actions/workflows/frp.yaml) to check frp update and rebuild image if update exist weekly.
 For more information, please see [here](https://github.com/mebtte/docker).

 The version of frp inside image is [v0.51.2](https://github.com/fatedier/frp/releases/tag/v0.51.2).